MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/service-overview.md

 To learn more about how Azure SQL Database keeps workloads running smoothly, go to [High availability for Azure SQL Database](/azure/azure-sql/database/high-availability-sla).

 Azure SQL Database protects [!INCLUDE [prod_short](includes/prod_short.md)] production and sandbox environments by taking automatic backups that it keeps for 28 days.
 Administrators can use the [!INCLUDE [prod_short](includes/prod_short.md)] admin center to restore the environment to any specific point in time in the past 28 days.
-To learn more about restoring an environment, go to [Restoring an Environment in the Admin Center](/dynamics365/business-central/dev-itpro/administration/tenant-admin-center-backup-restore).
+Learn more about restoring an environment in [Restoring an Environment in the Admin Center](/dynamics365/business-central/dev-itpro/administration/tenant-admin-center-backup-restore).

 Administrators can also use the [!INCLUDE [prod_short](includes/prod_short.md)] admin center to recover deleted production or sandbox environments within 14 days of their deletion.
-To learn more about recovering deleted environments, go to [Recover an environment](/dynamics365/business-central/dev-itpro/administration/tenant-admin-center-environments-delete#recover-an-environment).
+Learn more about recovering deleted environments in [Recover an environment](/dynamics365/business-central/dev-itpro/administration/tenant-admin-center-environments-delete#recover-an-environment).

 ### High availability through geographical redundancy

 Each [!INCLUDE [prod_short](includes/prod_short.md)] environment is also protected by automatic geo-redundant backups.
 If a region experiences a full outage, Azure restores your data from the backup in another Azure region within the same Azure geography.
 Although it's rare, recovering data into another Azure region is a fully automated internal procedure that we practice regularly.
 It's a standard part of our internal audits and disaster recovery drills.
-To learn more about backups, go to [Automated backups in Azure SQL Database](/azure/azure-sql/database/automated-backups-overview).
+Learn more about backups in [Automated backups in Azure SQL Database](/azure/azure-sql/database/automated-backups-overview).

-[Azure availability zones](/azure/reliability/availability-zones-overview) provide extra resilience by offering physically separate data centers within an Azure region.
+Azure availability zones provide extra resilience by offering physically separate data centers within an Azure region.
+Learn more in [Azure availability zones](/azure/reliability/availability-zones-overview).
 Distributing resources across multiple availability zones achieves high availability for the compute and storage resources for [!INCLUDE [prod_short](includes/prod_short.md)].
 During local failures or planned maintenance in one or more zones, tenants in the available zones aren't affected.
 Other tenants are automatically redirected to resources in the available zones in the same region.
 This option is enabled for all [!INCLUDE [prod_short](includes/prod_short.md)] production environments with paid [!INCLUDE [prod_short](includes/prod_short.md)] subscriptions.

 [!INCLUDE [prod_short](includes/prod_short.md)] is also designed with built-in redundancy, autoscaling, and automatic load-balancing capabilities for its compute resources.
 To remain available if one or more of its compute instances fail, [!INCLUDE [prod_short](includes/prod_short.md)] runs on other instances. [!INCLUDE [prod_short](includes/prod_short.md)] supports rolling upgrades and automated OS image updates to apply patches, security updates, or new platform versions without downtime.
 Compute instances are always up to date and secure, which reduces vulnerability to threats and service interruptions.